froukje/datamapu/content/posts/2023/20231113_linear_regression.md

 ### Evaluation

 After fitting a model, we need to evaluate it.
 To evaluate a linear regression the same metrics as for all regression problems can be used.
 Two very common ones are *Root Mean Squared Error (RMSE)* and *Mean Absolute Error (MAE)*.
 Both metrics are based on the difference between the predicted and the actual values, the so-called *Residuals*.
 The MAE is defined as the sum of the absolute values of the residuals for all data points, divided by the total number of data points.
-The RMSE is defined as the squre root of the sum of the squared residuals divided by the total number of data points.
-Both metrics avoid the elimination of errors by taking the absolute value and the square accordingly and are easy to interpret, because they carry the same units as the data.
+The RMSE is defined as the square root of the sum of the squared residuals divided by the total number of data points.
+Both metrics avoid the elimination of errors by taking the absolute value and the square accordingly and are easy to interpret because they carry the same units as the target variable.
 The RMSE, due to taking the square, helps to reduce large errors.
-A more detailed overview and description about these and other common [metrics for regression]({{< ref "20231001_regression_metrics" >}} "Metrics for Regression") is given in a separate article.
+A more detailed overview and description of these and other common [metrics for regression]({{< ref "20231001_regression_metrics" >}} "Metrics for Regression") is given in a separate article.

 ### Advantages